 3. It’s a quick way to get to know another person.
 As a socially-awkward nerd, I’ve never really mastered the art of flirting the way everyone else does it.
 For me, flirtation always came in the form of healthy debate on a challenging topic.
 I’ve fallen in love with more than one person because they kicked my ass in a debate.
 Today, I am spoken for but I still like getting to know people and debate is the absolute best way to do so.
 It’s where their nastiest bits have a tendency to come out and if by the end of it, you can still stand each other, well then you’ve got a lifelong friend.
 Of course, finding other people willing to take on hot topics in a friendly setting is next to impossible.
 So, thanks to Twitter for that at least.

 4. Theism affects policy in today’s world.
 I debate with theists in particular not because I give a dang what they believe, but because the major belief systems of today are working their way into our policy and eliminating freedoms and hurting people and progress.
 If I can shake their faith a little bit, then I’m doing my part to create doubt and the more doubt there is in religious ideas, the less their beliefs will affect the lives of people who do not share them.
 If you want people to respect what you believe and not try to shake it, then keep it to yourself and amongst other believers.
 Don’t impose your beliefs on us.
 Don’t knock on my door and try to convert me.
 Don’t take away my right to birth control.
 Don’t dictate what I can and cannot do with my body, or how I dress or what my kids learn in school.
 Don’t force me to swear to a deity that does not exist to prove I am telling the truth.
 Don’t force me to sing a national anthem that addresses a big, ol’, white d-bag in the sky.
-If you kindly keep your lies out of my life, I’d be more than happy to respect the fact that you believe them and not insist on debating you.
+If you kindly keep your lies out of my life, I’d be more than happy to respect the fact that you believe them and not insist on debating you.5.
+It’s against the law in over forty countries to be an atheist.
+This is absolutely unacceptable and while I am not a citizen of any of these countries, if I can make enough people question their faith, and all my readers do as well, and all the atheists on Twitter and Reddit and Facebook do, too, then these nations will have to amend these laws.
+If you debate a theist enough, you will make them see the holes in what they believe, you may shake what they believe just enough to make it less important to them that others believe.

 6. Atheism is punishable by death in 13 different countries.
 The more I debate with theists, the fewer certain theists there will be.
 I’m not saying this because I’m all full of myself and think I’m great at debating.
 I say this because even the simplest of questions will poke holes in theism, because theism is, by its very nature, holy.
 I will not pardon that pun.
 There is nothing in any of the major religions that holds up to scrutiny and debating a theist will expose that fact. it may not do so for the debate opponent but it could poke a hole in someone’s certainty who is in the audience watching.
 If the certainty bleeds away, fewer and fewer people will be okay with taking a life over these ideas.